LLB (Bachelor of Legislative Law) - Courses, Admissions, Eligibility, Exams

 Before the advent of the 5-year integrated law programme, the 3-year LLB was the default option for law aspirants.
 Also, with the 5-year course gaining in popularity the Bachelor of Legislative Law course has lost some shine.

 Speaking of types of LLB, a law course after graduation, there is the typical 3-year LLB programme which is almost ubiquitous, as it is offered by most of the prominent and not-so prominent universities.
-That being said, the course in recent times is slowly getting sidelined as the 5-year integrated programme gets traction.
+That being said, the course in recent times is getting competition from the 5-year integrated programme, which is fast gaining acceptance.

 But note that the 4-year LLB programme is not common in India.

-The eligibility criteria of Bachelor of Legislative Law may vary across colleges, especially those related to minimum marks; refer the bullets below for full details.
-It is important that the candidate knows the eligibility criteria beforehand because otherwise the candidature of the candidate can be nullified at any stage of the admission process.
+The eligibility criteria of Bachelor of Legislative Law may vary across colleges, especially those related to minimum marks; refer the points below for full details.
+It is important that the candidate knows the eligibility criteria beforehand because otherwise one's candidature can be nullified at any stage of the admission process.

 Eligibility criteria of LLB programme

-Qualifying exam: Since 3-year LLB is a law course offered after graduation, the aspirant must have passed graduation from a recognized institute in any discipline.
+Qualifying exam: Since 3-year LLB is a law course offered after graduation, candidates aspiring for a law degree must have passed graduation from a recognized institute in any discipline.